autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-Parent branch nodes are obtained by hashing together two child nodes recursively until the top to the Merkle root of the tree.
+parent branch nodes are obtained by hashing together two child nodes recursively until the top to the merkle root of the tree.

-The root hash is the commitment of the tree.
-This value is either digest of the root node (either all-`0` digest or a `H_branch()` function).
+the root hash is the commitment of the tree. rhis value is either digest of the root node (either all-`0` digest or a `H_branch()` function).

 <br>